Skip to main content

 Species Daily Limit Season Limit Notes

-Turkey (Spring) 1 4 Bearded turkeys only; one of the highest spring limits
+Turkey (Spring) 1 4 Bearded turkeys only; one of the highest spring limits in the US

 Turkey (Fall) 1 1 Either sex

-Elk 1 1 Draw permit only
+Elk 1 1 Draw permit only; North Cumberland Plateau area

 COMPARE